ocxtal/minialign/README.md

 ### Minimizer-based index structure

 Indexing routines: minimizer calculation, hash table construction, and hash table retrieval are roughly diverted from the original minimap program.
-The position of direction flag in hash table is moved from LSb in the original to the sign bit of int32_t in this code.
+The modified is that the position of direction flag in hash table is moved from the least significant bit to the sign bit of int32_t in this code.
 See descriptions in the minimap [repository](https://github.com/lh3/minimap) and [paper]() for the details of the invertible hash function used to generate minimizers.

 ### Seed chaining

 Collected seeds (minimizers) were first sorted by its (rpos - 2*qpos) value, resulting in lining up along with 15-degree leaned lines from the diagonal.
-Then (rpos - qpos/2) values are evaluated from head to tail, and chained if the current seed is inside the 30-degreed parallelogram window at the right-bottom direction of the previous one.
+Then (rpos - qpos/2) values are evaluated from head to tail on the sorted elements, and chained when the current seed is inside a 30-degree-angled parallelogram window at the right-bottom direction of the previous one.
 Chaining is iteratively performed on remaining seed array and terminated when no seed is left in it.
 Finally, collected chains are sorted by their rough path lengths: (re - rs + qe - qs).

 ### Smith-Waterman-Gotoh extension

-The head seed of each chain is extended upward on the reference side then downward from the maximum score position found.
-If the resulted path is shorter than the seed span, similar extension is repeatedly performed on the next one (three times at the maximum).
-Each extension is carried out by the [GABA library](https://github.com/ocxtal/libgaba), which implements adaptive-banded semi-global Smith-Waterman-Gotoh algorithm with difference recurrence.
+The second head seed of each chain is extended upward (3' on the reference side) then downward from the maximum score position found.
+If the resulted path is shorter than the seed chain span, similar extension is repeatedly performed on the next one (three times at the maximum).
+Each extension is carried out by the [GABA library](https://github.com/ocxtal/libgaba), which implements the adaptive-banded semi-global Smith-Waterman-Gotoh algorithm with difference recurrences.

 ## Notes, issues and limitations